leonism/Breast-Cancer/README.md

 ### The Data Legend

-Lets lay down the smooth beats of our dataset.
+Let's lay down the smooth beats of our dataset.
 Heres the lowdown on the columns we have, as described by the source:

 - `Patient ID`: id number
 - `Clump Thickness`: 1--10